Oolufunmi/Growth-Performance-Retention-Revenue-Analysis/README.md

 - 02_monthly_performance.csv: Contains monthly user activity metrics, revenue, transaction count, and cohort-based MAUs.

 The data spans a 16-month period and will be used to derive key KPIs such as MAU, ARPU, retention rate, and transaction value.
-# 📄 Growth Analyst Case Study Prompt
+# 📄 Growth Analyst Case Study Context

 As a Growth Data Analyst, you have been tasked with understanding the performance of our marketing spend, as well as general business performance.
 There are 2 sources of information that are available to you, namely: